JustinDang69/-Website-DataBase-----Library-Book-Manager-/README.md

 # Overview

-In this project, we created a Library Book Manager which is a PHP+ HTML+ CSS+ MySQL web application that allows users to manage books across categories.
+In this project,I created a Library Book Manager which is a PHP+ HTML+ CSS+ MySQL web application that allows users to manage books across categories.
 On the website, you can do a myriad of things such as adding, deleting, modifying, sorting (in ascending or descending order), and viewing the book list.

 # How To Access